TeoBouvard/nephelae/README.md

 **I updated the views/models but nothing changes, what is happening ?**
 For updates concerning server-side files to take place, you have to restart the server.
-You can ctrl-c twice, and re-run [`runserver.sh`](runserver.sh).
+You can ctrl-c twice, and re-run `make runserver`.
 Note that this is not necessary when updating client-side programming files (js, css, html files), as long as browser caching is disabled.

 **Why are all the javascript librairies locally downloaded and not taken from Content Delivery Networks ?**